xiaogliu/export-arc-bookmarks/README.md

 5. Go to https://xiaogliu.github.io/export-arc-bookmarks and upload your Arc `StorableSidebar.json` file and you can get `arcBookmarks.html` which can be imported to Chrome, Edge, Safari, Firefox, etc browsers.

-# Which versions have verified?
+## Which versions have verified?

+### MacOS

 - Version 1.36.0 (48035), Chromium Engine Version 123.0.6312.87

+## Declaration

+All processed Bookmarks are handled locally in your browser, and are not transmitted to any cloud server, please feel free to use.

+## License

+MIT